 The homeland of the proud and resilient Basque people is split between France and Spain.
-From our San Sebastián home base, we tour the ancient Basque capital of Gernika, the dazzling Guggenheim Modern in Bilbao, and then cross into France for more Basque Country charms.
+From our San Sebastián home base, we tour the ancient Basque capital of Guernica, the dazzling Guggenheim Bilbao, and then cross into France for more Basque Country charms.
 From yummy tapa bars to lightning-fast jai alai games, we’ll experience Basque culture at its most vivid.

 Gernika Assembly House and Oak Tree

-The marriage of Louis XIV and Marie-Thérèse put St. Jean-de-Luz on the map, and this church is where it all took place.
+The marriage of Louis XIV and Marie-Thérèse put St-Jean-de-Luz on the map, and this church is where it all took place.
 The ultimate in political marriages, the knot tied between Louis XIV and Marie-Thérèse in 1660 also cinched a reconciliation deal between Europe's two most powerful countries.
-The church, centered on the pedestrian street rue Gambetta, seems modest enough from the exterior…but step inside.
+The church, centered on the pedestrian street Rue Gambetta, seems modest enough from the exterior…but step inside.
 The local expertise was in shipbuilding, so the ceiling resembles the hull of a ship turned upside down.
 The 1670 Baroque altar feels Franco-Spanish and features 20 French saints.
-The place has great acoustics, and the 17th-century organ is still used for concerts (mostly in summer, tel.
-05 59 26 08 81).
+The place has great acoustics, and the 17th-century organ is still used for concerts (mostly in summer).

-The land of the Basque people is one of Europe's "nations without a state" &mdash its territory is split between France and Spain.
+The land of the Basque people is one of Europe's "nations without a state."
+Its territory is split between France and Spain.
 With a stubborn spirit and an industrious nature, the Basques celebrate their rich heritage while embracing the future.

-We'll enjoy the classic Basque experiences in the classic Basque places — sunny beaches, spectacular modern architecture, tasty tapas, charming villages, venerable mens' clubs, a dramatic coastline, and a lightning fast national sport.
+We'll enjoy the classic Basque experiences in the classic Basque places — sunny beaches, spectacular modern architecture, tasty tapas, charming villages, venerable men's clubs, a dramatic coastline, and a lightning-fast sport.

-The independent-minded Basques are notorious for being strong headed.
+The independent-minded Basques are notorious for being headstrong.
 But, as a culturally and linguistically unique land surrounded by bigger and stronger nations, the Basques have learned to compromise while maintaining their identity.

 Much unites the Spanish and French Basque regions: They share a striking Atlantic coastline with communities reaching far into the Pyrenees.
-They have the same flag, similar folk music and dance, and a common language, spoken by about a half-million people.
-And both, after some struggles have been integrated by their respective nations.
+They have the same flag, similar folk music and dance, and a common language, spoken by about half-a-million people.
+And both, after some struggles, have been integrated by their respective nations.
 The French Revolution quelled French Basque ideas of independence.
-In the 20th century, Spain's General Franco attempted to tame his own separatist-minded Basques.
+And in the 20th century, Spain's General Franco attempted to tame his own separatist-minded Basques.

-But over the last generation, things are improving.
+But in the last generation, things are improving.
 The long-suppressed Basque language is enjoying a resurgence.
-And, as the European Union is interested in helping small ethnic regions as well as big countries, Basques are enjoying more autonomy.
+And, because the European Union is interested in helping small ethnic regions as well as big countries, the Basques are enjoying more autonomy.

 So, just who are the Basques?
 Sure, you can still find a few beret-capped shepherds that fit the traditional cliché.
 But the vast majority of Basques are modern and relatively prosperous city dwellers.
 Widespread Spanish and French immigration has made it difficult to know who actually has Basque ethnic roots.
 Locals consider anyone who speaks the Basque language to be Basque.

-[10,] If you know where to look, Basque customs are strong and lively…perhaps nowhere more so than in one of their favorite sports, jai alai.
+If you know where to look, Basque customs are strong and lively…perhaps nowhere moreso than in one of their favorite sports, called jai alai.
 Players use a long wicker basket to whip a ball, smaller and far harder than a baseball, off walls at more than 150 miles per hour.

-For less adrenalin but just as much Basque culture, there's the institution of the mens' gastronomic club.
-These clubs are common throughout Basque country and range from the more working class communal kitchen type of place to the fairly highbrow more exclusive version with expansive wine cellars, and gastronomic libraries.
+For less adrenalin but just as much Basque culture, there's the institution of the men's gastronomic club.
+These clubs are common throughout Basque Country and range from the more working class communal kitchen type of place to the fairly highbrow more exclusive version with extensive wine cellars, and gastronomic libraries.

 The clubs serve several functions: Traditionally, Basque society is matrilineal — women run the show at home.
 These provide a men's night out.
 It's also a place where friends who've known each other since grade school can enjoy quality time together, speaking Basque, and savoring traditional ways in an ever faster world.
 And, it's a place where men cook together and celebrate the famed Basque culinary traditions.

-Its shell-shaped Playa de la Concha, the pride of San Sebastián, has one of Europe's loveliest stretches of sand.
-While sunbathers pack its shores in summer, the elegant promenade is pleasantly devoid of commercialism.
+Its shell-shaped Playa de la Concha, the pride of San Sebastián, boasts one of Europe's loveliest stretches of sand.
+While sunbathers pack its shores in the summer, the elegant promenade is pleasantly devoid of commercialism.

-For a century, the promenade's wrought-iron balustrade has been a symbol of the city; it shows up on everything from jewelry to headboards.
+For a century, the promenade's wrought-iron balustrade has been a symbol of the city; it shows up on everything, from headboards to jewelry.

-In the 1840s, Spain's Queen Isabel II was a regular here on this beach.
-Her doctor recommended she treat her skin problems by bathing here in the sea.
-Spain's aristocracy took note, and soon San Sebastian was on the map as a seaside resort.
+In the 1840s, Spain's Queen Isabel II was a regular here on the beach.
+Her doctors recommended she treat her skin problems by bathing here in the sea.
+Spain's aristocracy took note, and soon San Sebastián was on the map as a seaside resort.

 Huddled under its once-protective hill, is the Old Town.
-This is where San Sebastián was born about 1,000 years ago.
+This is where San Sebastián was born about a thousand years ago.
 Its port, while sleepy today, has long hosted the town's hard-working fishing boats.
-Because the town was almost entirely rebuilt after an 1813 fire, its architecture is generally neo-classical and uniform.
+Because the town was almost entirely rebuilt after an 1813 fire, its architecture is generally Neoclassical and uniform.
 Still, the grid plan of streets hides surprises: ornate Baroque and Gothic churches, delightful plazas, and shops offering fascinating insights into this culture.

 But there are plenty of taste treats you can eat right now.
 Shops show how, with the fertile land, Basque cuisine is rich and varied.